projf/projf-explore/graphics/lines-and-triangles/README.md

 You can get pre-built tool binaries for Linux, Mac, and Windows from [YosysHQ](https://github.com/YosysHQ/oss-cad-suite-build).
 If you want to build the tools yourself, check out [Building iCE40 FPGA Toolchain on Linux](https://projectf.io/posts/building-ice40-fpga-toolchain/).

-To build the `demo`; project,clone the projf-explore git repo, then:
+To build the `demo` project, clone the projf-explore git repo, then:

 ```shell
 cd projf-explore/graphics/lines-and-triangles/ice40